ntop/ntopng/doc/src/using_with_nprobe_agent.rst

 Checking the the performance of a given container, or spotting the true bottlenecks in a OS-virtualized infrastructure, is another question ntopng can answer using it in combination with nProbe™ Mini.
-It is possible to uncover container and POD activities and performance using, for example, the measured Round-Trip times of their communications.
+It is possible to uncover container activities and performance using, for example, the measured Round-Trip times of their communications.

 .. figure:: ./img/using_nprobe_mini_with_ntopng_containers_list.png